What is Bioidentical Hormone Replacement Therapy?

 Other Uses of BHRT

-In addition to treating the symptoms caused by andropause, menopause, and perimenopause, BHRT can also be used to treat thyroid disorders like hyperthyroidism and hypothyroidism.
+In addition to treating the symptoms caused by andropause, menopause symptoms, and perimenopause, BHRT can also be used to treat thyroid disorders like hyperthyroidism and hypothyroidism.

 Other hormones that can be administered via BHRT treatment include:

 - DHEA, which is converted by your body to other hormones.

 - Melatonin, which regulates your sleep.

 BHRT from Naturopathic Doctor

 Here at Port Orchard Natural Medicine, Dr. Robertson uses a naturopathic process to ensure that her patients are following the best health practices available for a better body and mind.